-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Dispensing and services Southwark hosts 58 community pharmacies, four fewer than in 2018.
+Services Current service level Gaps to be addressed Potential improvements (2022-25) Essential Service Necessary service es, negotiated nationally and provided by all community pharmacies Dispensing and services Southwark hosts 58 community pharmacies, four fewer than in 2018.
 (Four pharmacies closed during 2019/20, as reported in Southwark's PNA supplementary statements and approved by the HWB).
 As in 2018, there are no local pharmaceutical services contractors, dispensing appliance contractors, dispensing doctors, mail order or internet-based pharmacies in Southwark.
-Southwark pharmacies dispensed around 3.5 million prescriptions to Southwark residents in 2020/21, accounting for 91.7% of residents' prescription needs.
+Southwark pharmacies dispensed around 3.5 million prescriptions to Southwark residents in 2020/21, accounting for 91.7% of residents prescription needs.
 Around 18% of respondents reported that the COVID-19 pandemic had affected their use of pharmacies.
 Commonly reported themes were less frequent pharmacy use and more frequent home delivery use.
 Assessment of service provision data for 2021/22 would provide further insights as to how service use has been impacted by the COVID-19 pandemic.
 The main additional services that PNA public survey respondents wanted were home delivery, more private consultation areas, and mental health support.
-Consideration could be given to expanding access for home delivery services (noting that, (i) while 29% of pharmacies responding to the PNA pharmacy survey stated they provided a home delivery service, 51% said they were willing to provide one privately or if commissioned; (ii) there are currently no plans to commission a home delivery service); (iii) home delivery is not an Essential Service; and (iv) pharmacies currently providing home delivery do so as a goodwill gesture or a private service.
+Consideration could be given to expanding access for home delivery services (noting that, (i) while 29% of pharmacies responding to the PNA pharmacy survey stated they provided a home delivery service, 51% said they were willing to provide one privately or if commissioned; (ii) there are currently no plans to commission a home delivery service); (iii) home delivery is not

-Services Current service level Gaps to be addressed 2 Potential improvements (2022-25) Distribution and access Southwark's current pharmacy distribution is similar to neighbouring boroughs, with an average 2.5 pharmacies operating per ward.
+Services Current service level Gaps to be addressed Potential improvements (2022-25) an Essential Service; and (iv) pharmacies currently providing home delivery do so as a goodwill gesture or a private service.
+Distribution and access Southwark's current pharmacy distribution is similar to neighbouring boroughs, with an average 2.5 pharmacies operating per ward.
 The vast majority of Southwark neighbourhoods have a community pharmacy within 1 km, as illustrated in Figure 35.
 Some areas of the borough may be served by pharmacies based in Lambeth and Lewisham.
 In the PNA public survey, the majority of respondents (91%) were able to access a pharmacy within 20 minutes.
 No gap identified.
 Southwark has a similar number of pharmacies per population level (18.1 pharmacies per 100,000 population) to neighbouring boroughs, however, this is lower than 2018 levels (20.1 per 100,000), and also lower than the current England average (20.9 per 100,000) and London average (20.2 per 100,000).
 Three wards (Surrey Docks, Peckham Rye and Dulwich Wood) have no pharmacies but have a good network of pharmacies accessible in neighbouring wards.
 Future review of pharmacy coverage could provide more insight as to whether this remains appropriate.
 Given current population growth projections and development plans, additional pharmacy capacity may be needed in future along the Old Kent Road, particularly its southern sections.
+Opening hours Thirty-eight of 45 (65.5%) pharmacies that completed the PNA pharmacy survey have the standard 40 hours contract; of these, 35 are open longer.
+The majority of community pharmacies (69%) reported being Compared with 2018, based on survey responses, Southwark now has fewer pharmacies with the standard 40 hours contract.
+However, there has been some improvement in numbers of pharmacies opening (i) for longer While improvements have been made, consideration of extending opening hours at weekends may improve pharmacy access and choice for residents.
+(However, pharmacy opening hours reflect public demand for services, and